-- It takes 20 seconds for blood to circulate the entire body.
+- It takes 20 seconds for blood to circulate through the entire body.
 Oxygenated blood leaves the aorta about 1 mile an hour.

 - The power output of the heart ranges from 1-5 watts per minute.
-Which is the equivalent to the usage of a 60-watt bulb.
+Which is equivalent to the usage of a 60-watt bulb.
 It has been said that enough energy is produced a day to drive a truck 20 miles.

 - “Ventricle” means “little belly” in Latin whereas “Atrium” is Latin for “entrance hall”.

 - Red blood cells live for up to 4 months and make approximately 250,000 round trips around the body before returning to the bone marrow, where they were born, to die.
 Between 2.5 and 3 million red blood cells (erythrocytes) are lost and replaced every second.

 - Human blood is colourless, it is the hemoglobin that makes it red.